Some people just don’t do cow’s milk, and reach for milk alternatives, like plant milks or non-dairy milks instead.

 The good news is that there are plenty of good choices available.
 If you want something to drink, use in smoothies, or add to coffee, there are many different plant-based milk that avoid overly offensive ingredients.

 The bad news is that most non-dairy milks are usually very low in nutrients.
-The parent food to these plant-based milks—the almonds, the cashews, the hemp seeds, and so on—are extremely nutrient-dense in and of themselves.
+The parent food to these plant-based milks — the almonds, the cashews, the hemp seeds, and so on — are extremely nutrient-dense in and of themselves.
 Just check out my posts on nuts and seeds to get the nutritional lay of the land.
-But almond milk isn’t almonds, cashew milk isn’t cashews, and hemp seed milk isn’t hemp seeds.
+But almond milk isn’t the whole almond.
+Cashew milk isn’t the whole cashew.
+Hemp seed milk isn’t the whole hemp seed.

 This isn’t surprising when you think about how nut milks are made: by blending the nuts with a bunch of water and straining out the solids to try to extract some of the nut-ness.
 It’s pretty inefficient.
 If you could press an almond to wring out the almond milk, then you’d have something interesting.
 But that’s not how it works.
 Most non-dairy milks are superficial mirages of the real thing.

-To illustrate this, let’s look at the most popular non-dairy milks and compare the nutrients in the parent nut/seed/plant to the nutrients in the nut/seed/plant-milk (when applicable).
+To illustrate this, let’s look at the most popular non-dairy milks and compare the nutrients in the parent nut, seed, and plant to the nutrients in the nut, seed, and plant-milk (when applicable).

 Nutrient Profiles Of Popular Non-Dairy Milks